-Shared-based pa ayments (IFRS 2) Cash-settled (continued) Includes Long-term incentive scheme effective from 2019 (International) (continued) Capital efficiency is measured as return on capital employed compared to WACC.
+Shared-based payments (IFRS 2) Cash-settled (continued) Includes Long-term incentive scheme effective from 2019 (International) (continued) Capital efficiency is measured as return on capital employed compared to WACC.
 Normalised Group HEPS is based on growth of HEPS in excess of CPI.
 Normalised country EBIT is based on growth of EBIT in excess of CPI.
 Life core purpose outcomes is based on country-specific non-financial measures that drive long-term sustainability of the Group.
-The retention notional performance shares are not subject to performance conditions and vest on the vesting date, subject to continued employment.
-The value of the notional performance shares, paid out in cash to the qualifying employees is based on the 30-day VWAP of ordinary shares in Life Healthcare as at the vesting date.
-If a participant ceases to be employed by the Group prior to the vesting of the grant, the following will apply: Good leavers with a date of termination of employment: that is more than one year before the vesting date of the grant: 2019 scheme: will result in all notional performance shares held by the participant being forfeited and cancelled for no consideration 2020 and 2021 schemes: the participant shall retain a pro rata number of notional performance shares based on number of months completed service relative to the vesting period of 36 months, the balance of notional performance shares shall be forfeited and cancelled for no consideration; or that is one year or less before the vesting date of the grant, will retain all notional performance shares and he/she shall continue to be treated as a participant as if his/r employment had not been terminated (2019 to 2021 schemes) Bad leavers with a date of termination of employment prior to vesting date, will result in a notional performance shares held by the participant being forfeited and cancelled for no consideration prior to vesting date, will result in a notional performance shares held by the participant being forfeited and cancelled for no consideration for the grant, will retain all notional performance shares and he/she shall continue to be treated as a participant as if his/r employment had not been terminated (2019 to 2021 schemes) Accounting treatment The benefits are measured at the fair value of the liability at each reporting date and at the date of settlement, with any changes in fair value recognised in profit or loss for the period The value of the services received (expense), and the related liability are recognised over the vesting period and disclosed in note 22.
+The retention notional performance shares are not subject to performance conditions and will vest on the vesting date, subject to continued employment.
+The value of the notional performance shares, paid out in cash to the qualifying employees, is based on the 30-day VWAP of ordinary shares in Life Healthcare as at the vesting date.
+If a participant ceases to be employed by the Group prior to the vesting of the grant, the following will apply: • Good leavers with a date of termination of employment: - that is more than one year before the vesting date of the grant: • 2019 scheme: will result in all notional performance shares held by the participant being forfeited and cancelled for no consideration • 2020 and 2021 schemes: the participant shall retain a pro rata number of notional performance shares based on number of months completed service relative to the vesting period of 36 months, the balance of notional performance shares shall be forfeited and cancelled for no consideration; or - that is one year or less before the vesting date of the grant, will retain all notional performance shares and he/she shall continue to be treated as a participant as if his/her employment had not been terminated (2019 to 2021 schemes) • Bad leavers with a date of termination of employment prior to vesting date, will result in all notional performance shares held by the participant being forfeited and cancelled for no consideration (2019 to 2021 schemes) Accounting treatment The benefits are measured at the fair value of the liability at each reporting date and at the date of settlement, with any changes in fair value recognised in profit or loss for the period.
+The value of the services received (expense), and the related liability are recognised over the vesting period and disclosed in note 22.